 The inputs are derived from prior steps, from the main PSA study tasks, or from other information sources (e.g., incident reports, root cause analysis reports, published PSA studies, probabilistic fracture mechanics (PFM) evaluations).
-The activities are what is basically undertaken by the analysts within each step to achieve the objectives of that step.
-The activities of the analysts are guided by recommendations and rules.
+The activities are what are basically undertaken by the analysts within each step to achieve the objectives of that step.
+Recommendations and rules guide the activities of the analysts.
 The output is the product of the activities carried out by the analysts and is determined by the information required in the other steps or by the PSA study itself.
 It is envisioned that a team of system analysts (i.e., PSA practitioners) and structural expertise would be intimately involved in all steps of the analysis.